DaveBackus/Data_Bootcamp_Book/py-fun2.md

 **Function returns.** Our function `hello` has a name (`hello`) and an input argument (`firstname`), but returns no output.
 Output would create a new value that Python could call later in the code, like when you set `x = 2` then used `x` later on.
 Here we print something but produce no other output.

 In other cases, we might want to send output back to the main program.
 We do that with a **return** statement, a third component of a function definition.
-Here's an example:
+Here's an example

 ```python
 def combine(first, last):